maplibre/flutter-maplibre-gl/README.md

 ## Documentation

-This README file currently houses all of the documentation for this Flutter project.
+This README file currently houses most of the documentation for this Flutter project.
 Please visit [https://github.com/maplibre/maplibre-gl-js](https://github.com/maplibre/maplibre-gl-js) and [https://github.com/maplibre/maplibre-gl-native](https://github.com/maplibre/maplibre-gl-native) for more information about the Maplibre libraries.

+## Getting Help

+- **Need help with your code?**: Check the [discussions](https://github.com/m0nac0/flutter-maplibre-gl/discussions) on this repo or open a new one.
+ Or look for previous questions on the [#maplibre tag](https://stackoverflow.com/questions/tagged/maplibre) — or [ask a new question](https://stackoverflow.com/questions/tagged/maplibre).
+- **Have a bug to report?** [Open an issue](https://github.com/m0nac0/flutter-maplibre-gl/issues/new).
+If possible, include a full log and information which shows the issue.
+- **Have a feature request?** [Open an issue](https://github.com/m0nac0/flutter-maplibre-gl/issues/new).
+Tell us what the feature should do and why you want the feature.

 ## Avoid Android UnsatisfiedLinkError